exygy-design/hsa-docs/recommendations.md

 Sometimes, requests go to IT, other Program staff, or the Management Assistant for Planning and Budget.

-In the envisioned future, content management at HSA is both centralized and distributed.
+In the envisioned future, content management at HSA is centralized with close partnerships between the PIO Office, IT and Programs across all three scenarios.
 The website ownership is centralized into a Website Product Owner who owns website and training materials.
 The Website Product Owner can update any pages on the site, create new pages, change information architecture.
 They can also create restricted user accounts for Program officers.
 Program officers are given access to training materials (so they can easily learn to update the site) and to make updates to a restricted set of pages related to their program.
 Programs are responsible for creating and updating their own content.

 In the envisioned future the content management system (CMS) interface is as easy to learn as Gmail, and there are sufficient training materials to make it easy for staff to learn how to manage the website.

-The new Website Product Owner role is an important one.
-We believe it could reside either in the PIO’s office or IT.
-We are recommending that the role reside at the PIO’s office.
-This recommendation is contingent on sufficient qualified staff being hired to support the PIO and the Website Product Owner working out of the PIO’s office.

 Based on HSA staff interviews and our understanding of the website needs, we developed three scenarios for website content and maintenance.
 In the document linked below we offer a detailed analysis for Website Product Owner as well as for supporting teams and roles.